vivekcusat/hiring-assignments/autosuggest/bankrec-assignment/README.md

 __A few things to notice:__

 * The same text from the bank statements might lead to two different accounts.
-An example of this is that you might buy both food for your employees (which you might want to put on the employee catering account) and chocolate (which you might want to put on the gifts and flowers account) in the same shop.
+An example of this is that you might buy both food for your employees (which you might want to put on the _Employee catering account_) and chocolate (which you might want to put on the _Gifts and flowers account_) in the same shop.
 * Each company have their own chart of accounts.
 However many companies have a chart of account that varies only a little from the e-conomic default chart of accounts.
-* Two companies that have the same chart of account might not agree how certain expenses should be booked.
+* Two companies that have the same chart of accounts might not agree how certain expenses should be booked.
 An example of this might be sandwiches bought for a meeting with business partners.
-One company might always put this on the employee catering account, another one might always put it on the meetings account, and a third might even have a sandwiches for meetings with business partners account.
+One company might always put this on the _Employee catering account_, another one might always put it on the _Meetings account_, and a third might even have a _Sandwiches for meetings with business partners account_.
 * Each account has a number.
 There are no restrictions on these account numbers besides that an account number is unique within a company.
-So the travel expense account in one company might have the same number as the employee catering account in another company.
+So the _Travel expense account_ in one company might have the same number as the _Employee catering account_ in another company.

 ## Part 1 - Per company prediction